toss/es-git/docs/reference/classes/TreeEntry.md

 > **id**(): `string`

-Get the id of the object pointed by the entry
+Get the id of the object pointed by the entry.

 #### Returns